 CentOS5 comes with PHP 5.1, so you will need to obtain a newer version from another YUM repository.
 I used AtomicCorp to install the new PHP version and Zend.

 tar xvfz evalhook-0.1.tar.gz cd evalhook phpize ./configure make sudo make install

-Now, you can use the evahlhook library to deobfuscate PHP files, as described in the original article:
+Now, you can use the evahlhook library to deobfuscate PHP files.

 $ php -d extension=evalhook.so encoded_script.php